sikaeducation/curriculum/courses/201/standards/add-interactivity/topics/dom-classlist/README.md

 # DOM: .classList

+One of the more common DOM manipulation tasks is adding, removing, and toggling CSS classes.
 Classes can display in any order, and manipulating them may involve splitting up a string and putting it back together.
 Luckily, `.classList` can be used to avoid all the pitfalls of manual class manipulation.

-## `.classList`

-One of the more common DOM manipulation tasks is adding, removing, and toggling CSS classes.
-There's a built-in way to do this in the DOM:

 ```html
 <div class="active"></div>